 Plus, we’ll find your Best Match, which we think is the best option for you, based on what you’ve told us.
 All the offers you see are shown on what’s best for you, not based on the commission we get from the lender.

-To give you some peace of mind, and to take any guesswork out of your credit applications, look out for these three guarantees:
+To give you some peace of mind, and to take any guesswork out of your credit applications, look out for these three features:

 Pre-approval

-If you’re pre-approved for an offer on TotallyMoney, you’re guaranteed to be accepted!
+If you’re pre-approved for an offer on TotallyMoney, it’s the closest thing to a ‘yes’ decision, before you apply!
 That means you can apply with confidence and without the worry of rejection, at a time when you need greater certainty.

 Just make sure all your information is accurate and up-to-date.
 And, you need to pass some final checks with the lender directly.

-If you’re accepted for a credit card with a guaranteed limit, you’re sure to get the credit limit advertised.
+If you’re accepted for a credit card with a guaranteed limit, you’re sure to get the credit limit advertised, if accepted.
+On a loan, the amount you could borrow could be guaranteed.

 This is great, as you’ll know if you’ll be able to borrow the amount you need.